DTaP, pediatric DT, Td, Tdap

 HPV (Human papillomavirus) vaccine

-HPV vaccine is an inactivated (not live) vaccine that can prevent most genital warts and most cases of cervical cancer.
+HPV vaccine can prevent most genital warts and most cases of cervical cancer.
 Most HPV infections don't cause any symptoms, and go away on their own.
 But HPV is important mainly because it can cause cervical cancer in women.
 Every year in the U.S. about 10,000 women get cervical cancer and 3,700 die from it.
 It is the 2nd leading cause of cancer deaths among women around the world.
 In King County, an average of 57 women were diagnosed with cervical cancer each year between 1998 and 2002 and an average of 15 King County women died from cervical cancer each year between 1999 and 2003.

 Washington passed a law, RCW 70.95M.115, that restricts the use of vaccines that contain thimerosal for children under 3 years of age and for pregnant women, effective July 1, 2007.
 The law affects flu vaccine in multiple-dose vials, meningococcal polysaccharide vaccine and Japanese Encephalitis vaccine.
 Information about RCW 70.95M.115 (PDF).